Protodigi/next-app-test/planning/typesafety.md

-# Type Safety Analysis and Improvement Plan
+b# Type Safety Analysis and Improvement Plan

 This document outlines files in the codebase that could benefit from enhanced TypeScript type safety.
 While the project uses TypeScript, several areas could be made more robust to prevent potential runtime errors and improve developer experience.